learex-zz/macOS-eGPU/README.md

 The parameters in this section will change the behavior of the script.

 `--forceNewest | -f`
 Force the newest NVIDIA drivers and CUDA drivers to be used.
 This is not recommended.
 The script will automatically determine the most *stable* drivers.
-Cannot be used with `--uninstall | -u`.
+Cannot be used with `--uninstall | -u`, `--check | -h` and a driver `[revision]`.

 `--forceReinstall | -l`
 Force an uninstall of installed software although the software may be up to date.
 Can be used to fix corrupt software installations.
-Cannot be used with `--uninstall | -u`.
+Cannot be used with  `--check | -h` and `--uninstall | -u`.

 `--minimal | -m`
 Only tweak the system as little as possible.
 This may not work in all cases.
+Cannot be used with `--check | -h`.

 `--noReboot | -n`
 Omit the otherwise obligatory reboot at the end of the script.

 `--silent | -s`
 Automatically answer every question with yes.
 Can only be used in conjunction with `--acceptLicenseTerms`.

 `--acceptLicenseTerms`
 Answer the question of whether to accept the license terms with yes.

 `--errorContinue`
-Can only be used in silent mode.
 If a non fatal error occurs, try to continue by omitting some arguments.
 Might result in failure.
+Can only be used in conjunction with `--silent | -s `.
+Cannot be used with `--errorBreakSilence` and `--errorStop`.

 `--errorBreakSilence`
-Can only be used in silent mode.
 If a non fatal error occurs, ask user whether to continue.
 Continuation  might result in failure.
+Can only be used in conjunction with `--silent | -s `.
+Cannot be used with `--errorContinue` and `--errorStop`.

 `--errorStop`
-Can only be used in silent mode.
 If a non fatal error occurs, stop the script.
+Can only be used in conjunction with `--silent | -s `.
+Cannot be used with `--errorContinue` and `--errorBreakSilence`.

 [1]:	https://support.apple.com/HT201314%20%22macOS-Recovery%22 "Guide to boot into recovery mode"
 [2]:	https://www.titanium-software.fr/en/onyx.html